-Today In Hip-Hop: MC Eiht Releases ‘We Come Strapped’ Debut
+Today in Hip-Hop: MC Eiht Drops ‘We Come Strapped’ Album

 On this day, July 19, in hip-hop history…